Reviewed by Wendy Marcason, RD, LDN

 Many packaged foods can contain gluten even if the ingredients don't include wheat, rye or barley.
 (See Processed Foods and Ingredients That May Contain Gluten.)
 Ingredients such as modified food starch, malt or soy sauce also contain gluten.

-If a package says "gluten-free," it means the manufacturer has ensured there is no gluten in that food product.
+The Food and Drug Administration has a new rule that requires food labeled as "gluten-free" to meet all requirements of the gluten-free definition, including that the food must contain less than 20 parts per million of gluten.
 However, food products that seem like they would be gluten-free, such as a rice mix, may have traces of gluten if the manufacturer makes other products with gluten in the same facility.
 If a food does not have a "gluten-free" claim on the package, check directly with product manufacturers for more information.